BA Economics UCC Requirements, University Of Cape Coast

 • Social Studies A1-C6

-Because Bachelor of Arts falls under the humanities courses or programs at University of Cape Coast, social studies is normally used to evaluate you.
+Social studies is normally used to evaluate you because a Bachelor of Arts falls under the humanities courses or programs at the University of Cape Coast.

 Elective Subjects Requirements – BA Economics UCC